A.J. Sendall is the author of the Sydney Quartet Mystery series. His latest novel, ‘Cerise Noire, is due for release in May 2017.

-After spending much of my adult life travelling, I now live in a remote forest house in Germany with two Mexican dogs, an Icelandic horse, six French hens, and a mermaid who I found at a beach on the north coast of Bequia.
+After spending much of his adult life travelling, A.J now live in a remote forest house in Germany, with two Mexican dogs, an Icelandic horse, and six French hens.

 My writing ritual.